wangsr126/RDSNet/README.md

 | ResNet-101-FPN        | 180k      | N     | [640, 800]        | 40.8            | 36.2             | 40.9            | 36.4             | [Link](https://drive.google.com/open?id=1uB7IlN9crzZCNE8Q40q4dRehtbeiyB3F )                                                      |
 | ResNet-101-FPN        | -         | Y     | -                 | 41.8            | 36.2             | 41.8            | 36.4             |                                                      |

-The models with MBRM share the same parameters with those w/o MBRM, since the additional parameters in MBRM have been provided in the code.
+The models with MBRM share the same parameters as those w/o MBRM, since the additional parameters in MBRM have been provided in the code.

 ## Get Started